melezhik/Audio-PortAudio/README.md

-We'd also be delighted to hear if you don't have problems and have made something really cool with this, or have patches to improve the interface (in the latter case a working example that demonstrates that it is usable would be nice,) or any other suggestions via https://github.com/Perl6-Noise-Gang/Audio-PortAudio/issues
+We'd also be delighted to hear if you don't have problems and have made something really cool with this, or have patches to improve the interface (in the latter case a working example that demonstrates that it is usable would be nice,) or any other suggestions via https://github.com/Raku-Noise-Gang/Audio-PortAudio/issues

-We'd be particularly interested in a Perl-ish way of expressing the portaudio callback API, the native subs support it, it just isn't exposed through the class API here.
+We'd be particularly interested in a Raku-ish way of expressing the portaudio callback API, the native subs support it, it just isn't exposed through the class API here.

 ## Licence

-Please see the LICENCE file in the distribution.
+This is free software please see the [LICENCE](LICENCE) file in the distribution.

 © Peschwa           2015
 © Jonathan Stowe    2016
-© Perl 6 Noise Gang 2016, 2017
+© Raku Noise Gang 2016 - 2021